michelhilg/data-synthesis/README.md

 - The `LICENSE` has information about the use of this content.

 - The `README.md` file (this file) provides an overview and instructions for using the repository.

+## Additional Resources

+For additional information and detailed insights into the thesis, please refer to the full text of the bachelor thesis document.

+## License

+The code in this repository is provided under the MIT License.

+## Acknowledgments

+I would like to express my gratitude to all individuals and organizations that provided assistance and support during the research and development of this study.

+Thank you!
+Obrigado!
+Danke!